recervictory/snakemake_unit_tests/README.md

    - the steps we wanted to change have in fact changed; and
    - the steps we didn't want to change are still working as expected

-Unfortunately, in all but the most basic pipelines, these issues can be very challenging to rigorously evaluate with end-to-end tests.
+In all but the most basic pipelines, these issues can be very challenging to rigorously evaluate with end-to-end tests.
 Most commonly, when testing, if our end-to-end test output changes, we have to manually track back those changes step by step until we find the step that has introduced some difference; or just as often,